tldrio/tech-knowledge/blog/articles/scripting.md

 the next one.

 **Automate by scripting**
 Task repetition can be solved in a painless way: scripting.
-All the automatable work we don't automate is wasted time.
-Instead we should always see mechanical tasks as potential scripts.
+When you don't automate repetitive work you waste time.
+We should always see mechanical tasks as potential scripts.
 It's only because we tend to procrastinate and we don't face this reality that we postpone the moment we start scripting.